heptarch/heptarch.github.io/drafts/will.md

 ## Targeted cascades

 But neither a maximal nor an approximate cascade are obviously needed to steer a decision.
-A much more natural question is whether we can seed a cascade which lands in a set of target configurations $\mathcal{T}$:
+A much more natural question is whether we can seed a cascade with $S = \mathcal{X}_0_$ which eventually lands in a set of target configurations $\mathcal{T}$, as quantified by

 $$
 f(S) = \mathbb{P}[\mathcal{X}_\infty \in \mathcal{T}].